idianal/personal-site/posts/2020/learning-what-to-learn.md

 -   Is it likely to be useful long-term?

 Given two interesting technologies that are likely to become part of my future tech stack, the method above prioritizes the one that is immediately useful to me.
-By modifying the criteria to one’s own situation, it is easy to see how the method can be helpful in making the important choice of what to learn.
+By modifying the criteria to one's own situation, it is easy to see how the method can be helpful in making the important choice of what to learn.

 Having a system (even a rough one like above) of assigning value to potential areas of study can help in deciding which areas of study to pursue.
-And carefully selecting where to invest one’s study time can have a large impact on a developer’s productivity and enjoyment.
+And carefully selecting where to invest one's study time can have a large impact on a developer's productivity and enjoyment.

-{% include section-divider.njk %}
+{% include "_includes/section-divider.njk" %}

 ### Notes